skpaul82/skpaul82/README.md

 ### Hey there 👋

-I'm Sanjoy, a full-stack web developer, a programmer who likes to code and food 😄.
-To know more you can visit here - [skpaul.me/about](https://skpaul.me/about)
+I'm Sanjoy, a full-stack web developer who likes to code, food and travel 😄.
+To know more, you can visit here: [skpaul.me/about](https://skpaul.me/about)
 <br>
-Thanks for visiting and I'd love to connect!
+Thanks for visiting, and I'd love to connect!
 <br>
 <!--Website -->
 [<img align="left" alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/skpaul82)